-Generic Name: suvorexant
+Generic name: suvorexant

 What is Belsomra?

-Before taking Belsomra
+Before taking this medicine

-- have a history of depression, mental illness, or suicidal thoughts
+depression, mental illness, or thoughts about suicide;

-drug or alcohol abuse or addiction
+drug or alcohol abuse or addiction;

 How should I take Belsomra?